 Prints may be purchased either framed or unframed.
 All framing is done with archival-quality acid-free materials.
 Prints are corner mounted with no glues so that the original artwork is untouched and can be reframed at any time in the future.

-Frames are gallery-style black metal or wood with a glass display.
-Archival plexiglass is available at additional cost.
+Frames are gallery-style black metal or wood with a UV-blocking glass.
+Archival UV-blocking plexiglass is available at additional cost.
 Mats are gallery-style white though some photographs look particularly good with a black mat which can be requested.
 The size of the mat and frame is in addition to the size specified when selecting a print.

 Prints are signed with an archival pen or pencil on the bottom right-hand corner of the image.
 I number the prints only when requested.
 Posters and other reproductions are not signed (or have only a digital signature), in keeping with limited edition quantities.